quinn-collins/snippetbox/README.md

 - Can use `r.URL.Query().Get()` to retrieve request URL query strings
 - Can use `strconv.Atoi()` to parse strings to integers
 - `fmt.Fprintf()` takes an `io.Writer` interface which `http.ResponseWriter` satisfies
+- `internal` directory
+  - Any packages under `internal` can only be imported by code inside the parent of `internal`
+- `html/template`
+  - `ParseFiles()` must either be relative to current working directory or an absolute path

 ## Commands Covered
 `go run .`
 `go run main.go`
 `go run snippetbox.qcollins.net`
+`go run ./cmd/web`